ahmed27037/issue-tracker/README.md

 - clone project using git clone (url)
 - download mySQL and do the usual setups
+- run npx prisma migrate dev to get the tables on your mysql but only after you setup your mysql
 - make a .env file

 - ### on the .env file